Office of Research and Development Consolidated Research/Training/Fellowships

 Statutory formula is not applicable to this assistance listing.

 Matching is voluntary.
 The Office of Research and Development reserves the right to impose a cost share requirement under certain competitions.
-See RFAs for additional information pertaining to matching/cost share requirements.
-For National Priorities Research competitions, there is a potential for a 25% cost share to be applied.
-Please refer to the specific Request for Applications (RFA) for details on whether a cost share is being applied.
+See Request for Applications (RFAs) for additional information pertaining to matching/cost share requirements.
+For National Priorities Research competitions, there is a potential for a 25% cost share of the federal funds awarded.
+This is equivalent at a minimum to 20% of the total project costs.
+Please refer to the specific RFA for details on whether a cost share is being applied.

 MOE requirements are not applicable to this assistance listing.